DanielAvdar/dev-kit-mcp-server/docs/source/usage.rst

 API Endpoints
 -------------

-The server provides several endpoints for analyzing Python code:
+The server provides several endpoints for analyzing Python code and performing file operations:

+Code Analysis Endpoints:

 - ``GET /``: Server information
 - ``POST /analyze``: Full code analysis
 - ``POST /ast``: AST-only analysis
 - ``POST /tokenize``: Token extraction
 - ``POST /count``: Element counting

+File Operations Endpoints:

+- ``POST /read_file_content``: Read the contents of a file
+- ``POST /list_directory``: List the contents of a directory
+- ``POST /move_file_or_folder``: Move a file or folder to a new location
+- ``POST /delete_file``: Delete a file from the workspace

 Example Requests
 ----------------